-12. Increase in the percentage of Minority- and Woman-Owned Business Enterprise and Service-Disabled Veteran-Owned Business Enterprise utilization For the State's FY2020 and reporting period, which ends March 31, 2020, the Authority achieved 34.20% M/WBE utilization, a decrease from FY2019's utilization of 39.15%, but still exceeding the Authority and State's goal of 30% utilization.
-The Authority also increased by more than 65% (from \$3.8m to \$6.3m) the amount spent on MWBE's from FY19 to FY20.
-Regarding SDVOB utilization, the Authority achieved 31.34% in FY2020.
-This represents a 250% increase over FY2019's utilization rate of 8.95%, and well exceeds the Authority and State's goal of 6% utilization.
+12. Increase in the percentage of Minority- and Woman-Owned Business Enterprise and Service Disabled Veteran-Owned Business Enterprise utilization For the State's FY2021 and reporting period, which ends March 31, 2021, the Authority achieved 33.00% M/WBE utilization, a slight decrease from FY2019's utilization of 34.20%, but still exceeding the Authority and State's goal of 30% utilization.
+The Authority also achieved 27.44% SDVOB utilization in FY2021, reporting for which ends September 30, 2021.
+This represents a decrease over FY2020's utilization rate of 31.34%, but still far exceeding the Authority and State's goal of 7.5% utilization.

-13. Certification as a zero-waste organization
+13. Certification as a zero waste organization